-The Court noted that the official character of Romanian language in the Republic of Moldova does not preclude the translation of normative acts adopted or issued by certain central authorities of the Republic of Moldova in other languages, the safeguard by the state of the right to education in Russian language, publication of normative acts, official communication and other information of national importance in Russian language and displaying the names of institutions in Russian language.
-From this point of view, the challenged legal provisions do not provide for the publication of normative acts, teaching or displaying the names of institutions exclusively in Russian language, but first in Romanian language, and Russian as a subsequent option.
+The Court noted that the official character of Romanian language in the Republic of Moldova does not preclude the translation of normative acts adopted or issued by certain central authorities of the Republic of Moldova in other languages, the safeguard by the state of the right to education in Russian language, publication of normative acts, official communication and other information of national importance in Russian language and displaying the names of institutions and public use places in Russian language.
+From this point of view, the challenged legal provisions do not provide for the publication of normative acts, teaching or displaying the names of institutions and public use places exclusively in Russian language, but first in Romanian language, and then in Russian as a subsequent option.

 Examining the disputed legal provisions in this sense, the Court did not attach significance to the allegation that the official character of Romanian language would be affected.
 The Court mentioned that should it accept this critique of the applicants, this would amount to a formal fallacy.
 The conclusion on the violation of Article 13 of the Constitution by an auxiliary use of Russian language in certain areas does not follow from the premise that Romanian language is the official language of the Republic of Moldova.
 Accordingly, the Court noted that as long as there is a number one priority to publish normative acts, carry out teaching or display the names of institutions in Romanian language, Article 13 of the Constitution is not applicable.